AI4Bharat/indicnlp_corpus/README.md

         --max-epoch 10
 ```

-## Other Resources
+## Other Indian language NLP Resources

-You can use IndicNLP embeddings for other Indian language tasks.
+You can use IndicNLP embeddings for other Indian language tasks too.
 A comprehensive list of Indian language NLP resources can be found in the [IndicNLP Catalog](https://github.com/indicnlpweb/indicnlp_catalog).
 For processing the Indian language text, you can use the [Indic NLP Library](https://github.com/anoopkunchukuttan/indic_nlp_library).

 ## Citing